I Think That Boycotting The Entire Russian Society Is Bad

 Indiscriminate Sanctions Are Counterproductive

 We are fostering isolation and laying the groundwork for a total war, in which any basic civilian infrastructure is a legitimate target in times of conflict.
-I think we can all agree that banking and the internet are vital necessities for the average citizen.
+I think we can all agree that banking and the Internet are vital necessities for the average citizen.
 Would you be in favor of blocking food, electricity or water to people living in bad countries?

 And yet many companies are volunteering to stop providing their services to score political points in their own countries.
-So much that the ones that oppose such moves are hated and boycotted.
+So much so that the ones that oppose such moves are hated and boycotted.
 I mean read the comments in this article about Cloudflare refusal to stop providing services in Russia.

 This Is Going To Happen Against Internal Enemies In Democracies, Too

 I fear that we are starting to see similar extreme measures used against civilians in democratic countries.
-Given the animosity that we see in our societies, I do not think this bode well for our future.
+Given the animosity that we see in our societies, I do not think this bodes well for our future.

 Leave a Comment